directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 {{<card header="**1st script**">}}
 The photo shows a charming second-floor balcony overlooking a lush garden below. <br/>
 Furnishing the balcony is a quaint round folding patio table with a steel frame and wooden top, paired with a slatted wooden folding garden chair. <br/>
-The chair rests on a blue tasseled rug and is made cozy with a gridded cushion and light blue tasseled blanket draped over it. <br/>
+The chair rests on a blue tasseled rug and is made cozy with a grid designed cushion and a light blue tasseled blanket draped over it. <br/>
 Sitting on the table is an open thick book alongside three round potted plants, one of which is in bloom while the other two are houseplants.<br/>
 Additionally, three more round potted plants are tucked away on the floor under the right side of the table.<br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>
-(115 words)
+(116 words)
 {{</card>}}

 {{<card header="**2nd script**">}}
-Looking around the table on the second-floor balcony, you can see rectangular enamel planters brimming with flowering plants hanging from the stainless-steel railings in front of the table on either side. <br/>
+Looking around the table on the second-floor balcony, you can see rectangular enamel planters brimming with flowering plants hanging from the stainless-steel railing in front of the table on either side. <br/>
 The planter to the right particularly stands out, overflowing with its vibrant red, white, and purple blooms. <br/>
-Down into the garden below, you'll see towering trees reaching their branches up toward the second story, with a lush green lawn and other blooming flowers scattered around. <br/>
+Down in the garden below, you'll see towering trees reaching their branches up toward the second story, with a lush green lawn and other blooming flowers scattered around. <br/>
 Though the balcony may be compact, settling into the cozy seating arrangement with a cushioned chair, tasseled blanket, and a favorite book is irresistible.<br/>
 Surrounded by verdant greenery and colorful flowers, it would undoubtedly make for a relaxing and delightful day.<br/>
 <br/>